CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Core Vocab/i-Animacy & Certainty.md

 certainty should be marked like [[Láadan#Evidence]] morphemes.
 (TODO: excitement/feeling?
 I'm half-remembering an idea i had about this)

+## Compositional Categories
+One can construct "families" of things by ascribing what they are animated/controlled by.
+These may be applied as decorations as would any animacy category; and may be constructed as cartouches.

-Mushroom is "Land animate"
+- Mushroom is "Land animate" (`sá div`)
-Plant is "Sun animate"
+- Plant is "Sun animate" (`ríbà zapà div`)
-Herbivore is "Plant animate"
+- Herbivore is "Plant animate" (`ríbàzapàdi div` or `nábi div`)
-Carnivore is "animate (reflexive)"
+- Carnivore is "animate (reflexive)" (`bòdiv`)
-Omnivore is "Plant, reflexive animate"
+- Omnivore is "Plant, reflexive animate" (`ríbàzapàdi ā bò div` or `nábi ā bò div`)
+- Computer is "Thinking-being compute animate" (`pápadiv`)
-Ideas are animate
+- All Ideas are animate

 ## Person-animate-inanimate-enigmatic distinction (Animacy)
 Animacy is a property of nouns and collections, and like all properties is not intrinsic.